Siph0n2709/Credit-Risk-Prediction-ML/README.md

 * **Data Engineering:** Transforming a massive, real-world financial dataset into a clean, model-ready format.
 * **Model Development:** Building and optimizing a powerful XGBoost model to identify high-risk loans.
 * **Interpretability:** Moving beyond just predictions to understand *why* the model makes its decisions, leveraging cutting-edge tools like SHAP.

+Ultimately, this project aims to deliver a genuinely impactful solution, ready to be showcased on my resume and LinkedIn.

 ---